 No one likes dealing with a clogged toilet, but when you keep having to clear a clog over and over again, it becomes aggravating.
-Some of the older low-flush toilets don’t have the technology of the newer ones, which means they’re prone to clogging.
-If your toilet is frequently clogging, you can easily install a new toilet and solve that problem.
+Some of the older low-flush toilets don’t have the technology of the newer ones, so they’re prone to clogging.
+If your toilet is frequently clogged, you can easily install a new toilet and solve that problem.
 New low-flush toilets have come a long way since their predecessors, and you can keep the water savings and not have to clear a clog after every flush.

 Cracks in the Porcelain